-This is a great recipe when you’re after something a bit ‘old-fashioned’.
-The custard cream Swiss roll is a bit of a favourite for me and with such simple ingredients it’s much easier to make than I thought — I don’t know if I’ll ever do store-bought again…
+This is the perfect recipe for when you’re after something a bit ‘old-fashioned’.
+The custard cream Swiss roll has always been a favourite and with such simple ingredients it’s much easier to make than you think.

 - 4 eggs